Zeke-OS/zeke/doc/mem.md

                                                    +------+---------+
 ```

-<span label="figure:vrregbufapi">**vralloc and buffer interface.**</span>
+<span label="figure:vrregbufapi">**vralloc and the buffer interface.**</span>

 Virtual Memory
 --------------

 Each process owns their own master page table, in contrast to some kernels where
 there might be only one master page table or one partial master page table, and
-varying number of level two page tables.
-The kernel, also known as proc 0, has
+varying number of L2 page tables that are attached to the master page table on
-its own master page table that is used when a process executes in kernel mode,
+demand.
+The kernel, also known as proc 0, has its own master page table that is
-as well as when ever a kernel thread is executing.
-Static or fixed page table
+used when a process executes in kernel mode, as well as when ever a kernel
-entries are copied to all master page tables created.
-A process shares its
+thread is executing.
+Static or fixed page table entries are copied to all master
-master page table with its children on `fork()` while `exec()` will trigger a
+page tables created.
+A process shares its master page table with its children on
-creation of a new master page table.
+`fork()`, and `exec()` will trigger a creation of a new master page table.

 Virtual memory is managed as virtual memory buffers (`struct buf`) that are
 suitable for in-kernel buffers, IO buffers as well as user space memory